All Events

 Tag Search – Other Exhibitions

-This exhibition is also one of the activities in the Chinese Culture Promotion Series.
+This document display is also one of the activities in the Chinese Culture Promotion Series.
 The LCSD has long been promoting Chinese history and culture through organizing an array of programmes and activities to enable the public to learn more about the broad and profound Chinese culture.
-For more information, please visit https://ccpo.gov.hk/en.
+For more information, please visit https://ccpo.gov.hk/en/.